EM: BBj Services > Configuration History

 Configuration History: Status Section

-In BBjServices the Configuration History panel, the Status section highlights the detailed file differences between two configuration versions using a standard diff format.
+In BBjServices the Configuration History panel, in the Diff View section highlights the detailed file differences between two configuration versions using a standard diff format.
 Lines removed are shown in red with a minus sign, while new or modified lines appear in green with a plus sign, allowing administrators to quickly identify exact changes.

 How Configuration History Works

-The Configuration History is enabled by default during BBjServices installation,
+Configuration History is enabled by default during BBjServices installation.

-archive to store the history of changes made to the <basis_install>/cfg
+This feature uses a local Git archive to store the history of changes made to the <basis_install>/cfg directory.

 It is important to note that changes made outside the BBj configuration